 Monstera adansonii watering should follow the plant’s lead rather than the calendar.
 Before you water, push your finger into the soil up to the first knuckle.
 Still damp?
 Come back in a day or two.
 Dry?
 Now’s the time.

-Signs She Needs Water
+Signs It Needs Water

-Signs She’s Had Too Much
+Signs It Has Had Too Much

 Yellow leaves combined with soft, mushy stems near the base, a faint sour smell from the soil, or leaves that yellow across the whole plant rather than just the older ones at the bottom.